frikyng/repo_for_repoChat/Documentation.md

 #### **4.**    **Create *settings* file for batch analysis**

 For later batch analysis (i.e. going through multiple recordings or across multiple experiments), only experiments listed in the file *settings.txt* will be used.
+You need to list here all experiments to be analysed.
 This file contains summarized information about the tree morphology for each experiment, one line per experiment.

-Ideally, you want to list all your experiments.
-Line starting with # are ignored.
-See “Build your batch settings file” chapter.
-Essentially, in the *settings.txt* file you have multiples entries per line, separated by vertical bars (|).
+Each entry per line is separated by vertical bars (|).
+Lines starting with # are ignored.
+See how to build your [Batch Settings File](#Batch-settings-file) chapter.

 <u>4.1.
 Auto-Generate settings.txt</u>

 You can automatically generate the file using specific columns from your spreadsheet to get the required information.

-> This means you need to complete your spreadsheet first, by going through each neuron and checking/fixing each Tree morphologies.
-See the [fix tree morphol](#) section to know how to do that
+> This means you need to complete your spreadsheet first, by going through each neuron and checking/fixing tree morphologies.
+See the [fix tree morphology](#) section to know how to do that

-The fields required in the spreadsheet are:
+The fields required in the settings.txt file are:

-1 – experiment path.
+1 - experiment path

-2 - array of trials to use (0 or [] for all);
+2 - array of trials to use (0 or [] for all)

-3 - branch to connect to soma.
+3 - branches that connect to soma.
 If NaN, branch 1 is used as a start point; If [], the branch selector is opened interactively

-4 - manual reconnections; [] or NaN to ignore;
+4 - manual reconnections; [] or NaN to ignore

-5 - branch to exclude; [] or NaN to ignore.
+5 - branch to exclude; [] or NaN to ignore

 6 - pia position OR pia position and soma manual Z location.
-Soma location is useful if you didn’t trace an entire tree (maybe the soma is too dep) and need to estimate where the tree starts.
+Soma location is useful if you didn’t trace an entire tree (maybe the soma is too deep) and need to estimate where the tree starts.

 ​       If soma is NaN or not specified, value is obtained from the start point of branch 1.

 ​       If pia is [] or NaN, surface is set as the highest Z value of the tree.

-You need to identify these values if you plan to use information using the tree morphology, as it will help locate the soma and connect branches with each other.
-There’s a GUI available to help you find those called ROI_Filter.
+You need to specify these values if you plan to use tree morphology.
+There’s a GUI called ROI_Filter available to help you identify soma connected, manual reconnected, and excluded branches.
 You can call it directly from the microscope_controller or use the core functions in command line.
 See “Fixing tree using the toolbox” in the manual.
-Although you can create the settings.txt file manually, I recommend to put the values in some columns in your labbook and then generate a settings file automatically using get_setting_file_from_table
+Although you can create the settings.txt file manually, I recommend to put the values in some columns in your lab book and then generate a settings file automatically using `get_setting_file_from_table`

 ***ADD note on script handles